|

 elevated but my vet ascribed that to the stress of being trapped and his

-dental problems, and they
+dental problems, and they reverted to normal later on.

-that Thomas was not feral, he loved living with us and settled in well.
-In
+loved living with us and settled in well.
+In November, however, he had

-November, however, he had an accident which required surgery, and during
+an accident which required surgery, and during the pre-surgery blood

-the pre-surgery blood work my vet discovered that Thomas's kidney values
+work my vet discovered that Thomas's kidney values were sky high.
+She

-were sky high.
-She recommended a special prescription diet and regular steroid
+recommended a special therapeutic kidney diet and regular steroid injections

-injections every three-four weeks.
-Thomas had his
+every three-four weeks.

-fish in the evening.
+in the evening.
 On the Sunday he refused to eat and by the evening he

 was also refusing to drink; he sat hunched up and his breath had a